 Set up for hybrid events

 Well, it's crucial for venues to implement high quality AV to facilitate these requirements.
 We recommend ensuring all event spaces have an accessible dedicated, hard-wired ethernet connection, 10Mbp+ upload speed, and open ports.
 Secondly, make sure your venue has sufficient power sources in order to accommodate the technology for the live stream.
+Thirdly, it's likely that organisers will use a hybrid event platform such as Arena in order to integrate their virtual attendees into the event.
+It's crucial as a venue you have all of these technical considerations taken care of to avoid a tech failure on the day - internet is the number one priority here!

 Enquire with our Hybrid Event Experts to see how you can get your venue hybrid-ready.